traitecoevo/plant/doc/design.md

 dispersal).
 This extends to seed producing patches, with all seed immediately joining a global seed pool.

+I'm not totally convinced that the dispersal function should belong in the class (the only class data that it uses is the number of patches).
+It seems that a more generic dispersal object could be useful here.
+However, it's difficult to see how that would work without knowledge of the underlying spatial arrangement, which would cause some leakage between classes, probably.

 ## Parameters

 We need a pointer to all the parameters that we can use to seed new